 Risk assessment reviews should consider whether there is a better means of controlling each hazard.
 Although this was considered in step 3, things change – a year later, there might be a less hazardous substance available, or automation might be more cost-effective (think about the equivalent of using a dishwasher instead of a sink full of soapy water)?
 Make sure too that employees are encouraged to give feedback about any problems with using PPE – do goggles mist up?
 Do gloves make it difficult to do a delicate task?
 If problems are ignored, staff won’t be protected.

-For more information as to how Effective can help you with the management of your organisations PPE, Risk Assessments or Method Statements why not request a Callback from one of our product experts.
+For more information as to how Engage EHS can help you with the management of your organisations PPE, Risk Assessments or Method Statements why not request a Callback from one of our product experts.
 They will run through your existing health and safety management processes and tailor a solution to your specific needs.